sortecoevo/sortee/content/people.md

 &nbsp;

 ![Elliot Gould](/img/people/ElliotGould.png)
-[Elliot Gould](https://orcid.org/0000-0002-6585-538X) **(Secretary / Treasurer)** is a PhD student studying the transparency and reproducibility of model-based research in applied ecology and conservation at the University of Melbourne.
+[Elliot Gould](https://orcid.org/0000-0002-6585-538X) is a PhD student studying the transparency and reproducibility of model-based research in applied ecology and conservation at the University of Melbourne.
 &nbsp;

 ![Malika Ihle](/img/people/MalikaIhle.png)
 [Malika Ihle](https://malikaihle.wordpress.com/) is the Reproducible Research Oxford coordinator, she holds a PhD in Evolutionary Behavioral Ecology.
 &nbsp;

-**Members until 2023 are:**
+**Members serving through 2023 are:**
 &nbsp;

 ![Dom Roche](/img/people/DomRoche.png)
-[Dominique Roche](https://dominiqueroche.weebly.com/) is a Marie Skłodowska-Curie Global Fellow at Carleton University, Canada.
+[Dominique Roche](https://dominiqueroche.weebly.com/) **(President)** is a Marie Skłodowska-Curie Global Fellow at Carleton University, Canada.
 He studies how open data improve transparency, reproducibility, and collaboration in science.
 &nbsp;

 ![Rose O’Dea](/img/people/RoseODea.png)
-[Rose O’Dea](https://www.roseodea.com/) is a postdoctoral researcher in the Inter-Disciplinary Ecology and Evolution Lab at the University of New South Wales.
+[Rose O’Dea](https://www.roseodea.com/) **(Secretary)** is a postdoctoral researcher in the Inter-Disciplinary Ecology and Evolution Lab at the University of New South Wales.
 &nbsp;

 ![Tim Parker](/img/people/TimParker.png)
-[Tim Parker](http://people.whitman.edu/~parkerth/) **(President)** is a Professor of Biology at Whitman College and has interests in behavioral ecology, demography, community ecology, and meta-science.
+[Tim Parker](http://people.whitman.edu/~parkerth/) **(Past-President)** is a Professor of Biology at Whitman College and has interests in behavioral ecology, demography, community ecology, and meta-science.

 &nbsp;
 &nbsp;